 Preliminary remarks on Vaccines

 All vaccines supplied by MSF are pre-qualified by the WHO.
-If pre-qualified vaccines are unavailable, , MSF will procure vaccines without pre-qualification label but are licenced by stringent regulatory authorities.
-Before ordering vaccines, verify any specific requirements related to national vaccine policy (strains, VVM, ...) and regulatory bodies.
+If pre-qualified vaccines are unavailable, MSF may procure vaccines that are not WHO-pre-qualified but are licenced by stringent regulatory authorities.
+Before ordering vaccines, verify any specific requirements related to national vaccine policy (e.g. strains, VVM type, ...) and regulatory bodies.

 THERMOSENSITIVE PRODUCTS AND COLD CHAIN